KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Description
 At the start the ARSession instantiates a cartesian coordinates system (x,y,z) with the origin in the position of the device's camera.
-These values, along with the inclination of the ARcamera, will be used for the istantiation and retrieve of the anchors. <br/>The usage of the application is summarize in the following bullet list:
+A fourth value stored in a quaternion indicates the inclination of the ARcamera.
+These values will be used for the istantiation and retrieve of the anchors. <br/>The usage of the application is summarize in the following bullet list:

 1) The first phase consists in scanning around the environment for at least 15 seconds;